 I am still on my journey, and this blog is about the ride.
 Whether you want to be inspired, peek into an introvert’s mind, or chuckle at my klutziness, this blog will have something for you.

 Left to my natural inclinations, I am a junk food eating, social situation avoiding, couch potato germaphobe who looks at the bad side of every situation and avoids trying new things.
-This is not who I want to be, so I wage war on myself, going from one extreme to the other.
+This is not who I want to be, so I wage war on myself, going from one extreme to the other, all or nothing.
 I seek a middle ground in which I gently push myself in the right direction and live a healthy, active lifestyle.

-I value collecting experiences rather than collecting things (well, iPads do seem pretty cool), and on the surface it may appear that I am not too timid and squeamish.
+I value collecting experiences over collecting things (well, iPads do seem pretty cool), and on the surface it may appear that I am not too timid and squeamish.
 I love to travel and have had some amazing experiences: